 Gary: This is an unusually personal entry for me.

 When my inner alarm clock activated at 18 years old, awakening my spiritual seeking, and when I discovered the Law of One the following year, setting me on the journey I still walk today, my little sister, Noelle, seven years younger than me, was the one who could understand.
-Over the years she non-judgmentally listened to me drone on about densities and wanderers, asking questions, being supportive, and sharing with me her spiritual aspirations.
+Over the years she listened very non-judgmentally to me drone on about densities and wanderers, asking questions, being supportive, and sharing with me her spiritual aspirations.
 She would even later attend an L/L Homecoming in 2011 and make friends of my friends.
 I was was more bonded with her than my other siblings, Tessa and Adam.
 I felt that she was likely a wanderer, that we had a connection that transcended this lifetime.

-When I moved away from home to live with Carla and Jim to pursue my own lights in 2003 - a perplexing departure from the perspective of those in my birth world - Noelle was heartbroken, but unlike the others, she somehow understood.
-She and I remained close in the following years, adventuring together, introducing her to the Smokies, etc. We both planned and expected that Noelle would live near me in the not distant future.
-To this day I have a table, a microwave, and other home affects in my garage that I've held with the thought that maybe Noelle could use them when she moves, such was the inevitability in my mind.
+When I moved away from home to live with Carla and Jim to pursue my own lights in 2003 - a perplexing departure from the perspective of those in my birth world - Noelle was heartbroken, but unlike the others she somehow understood.
+She and I remained close in the following years, adventuring together, introducing her to the Smokies, going on roadtrips, etc. We both planned and expected that Noelle would live near me in the not distant future.
+To this day I have a kitchen table, a microwave, and other home affects in my garage that I've held with the thought that Noelle could use them when she moves, such was the inevitability in my mind.
 It was just a matter of when it would happen.

 But that project kept getting delayed.
 She struggled in difficult relationships and, unbeknownst to me, she struggled with an addiction to prescription pills.
 We drifted the past few years, not in heart but in preoccupation with our own lives and sources of catalyst.